 To me, that’s a drop the mic moment for social media return on investment for your time.
 It’s impossible to read this and think that this kind of traffic can’t help your blog or business.
 If it hasn’t worked for you yet, you need to get your Pinterest in order so you can start reaping the benefits.

-If you want to learn Pinterest in a more hands-on way, I’ve created a course for Skillshare.
-You can get a free month of Skillshare and take my course for free during this trial period.
+If you want to learn Pinterest in a more hands-on way, I've created a Pinterest course called Pin It Like a Pro!

 In this class, you’ll learn the language of Pinterest, how the Pinterest community works and the basics of Pinterest marketing to bring traffic to your blog, small business, or online shop.